electron/website/blog/node-22-ecosystem-update.md

 ---

-In early 2025, Electron’s npm ecosystem repos (under the `@electron/` and `@electron-forge/` namespaces) will move to Node.js 22 as the minimum supported version.

 ### What does this mean?

 In the past, packages in Electron’s npm ecosystem (Forge, Packager, etc) have supported Node versions for as long as possible, even after a version has reached its End-Of-Life (EOL) date.
 This is done to make sure we don’t fragment the ecosystem—we understand that many projects depend on older versions of Node, and we don’t want to risk stranding those projects unless there was a pressing reason to upgrade.